paragpathak2006/Add_skirt_soln/README.md

 # Problem statement
-- Modify a shape, a 3D geometry, so that it can be "formed" using Dual Sided Incremental Forming (DSIF) process.
-- Given a non-self intersercting projectable surface, create a skirt so that the part can be manufactured using Dual Sided Incremental Forming (DSIF) process..
+Given a non-self intersercting projectable 3D surface, create a skirt so that the part can be "formed" using Dual Sided Incremental Forming (DSIF) process..

 # Test case 1
 - Input is a flat surface with two faces (shown in yellow).